11. Measure performance

 Measure the performance of your service and understand what outcomes it is delivering.
 Report results to your stakeholders openly and regularly to encourage continuous improvement.

 Why it's in the Standard

-Every service must aim for continuous improvement.
+Every service should aim for continuous improvement.
 Metrics are an important starting point for discussions about a service’s strengths and weaknesses.
-By identifying and capturing the right metrics — with the right tools — you can make sure all your decisions to improve the service are supported by data.
+By measuring performance, you can help answer questions that people care about.

 Key performance indicators

-There will be other metrics your service needs to measure and monitor to understand how it is performing, such as:
+There are other metrics your service can use to understand how it is performing, such as: